Nagoya, Japan Shrine Visit Report 2025 Mizuho No.18 Akiba Shrine (Daiki Town) - Japanstones.shop

-Akiha Shrine in Daiki-cho, Mizuho Ward — A Quiet Sacred Space Preserved Within a Residential District (Visited on November 6, 2025)
+Akiha Shrine in Daiki-cho, Mizuho Ward — A Quiet Sacred Space Preserved Within a Residential District, Nagoya, Japan (November 6, 2025)

 On November 6, 2025, I visited Akiha Shrine in Daiki-cho, a small neighborhood of Mizuho Ward in Nagoya.
 It is not a tourist site, nor is it prominently marked on maps.
 Yet this modest roadside shrine represents one of the most important foundations of Japanese religious culture: the quiet, everyday shrines that have survived for centuries across the country.